drvinceknight/pfm/book/chapters/01-using-notebooks/why/main.md

 - <https://jupyter-notebook-beginner-guide.readthedocs.io/>
 - <https://www.analyticsvidhya.com/blog/2018/05/starters-guide-jupyter-notebook/>

-## Why can I not double click on a Jupyter notebook file
+## Why can I not double click on a Jupyter notebook file?

 When you double click on a file and your computer opens it in an application that is because a default is set for the particular file extension.
 For example